 Crossboarding utilizes the company’s existing resources within the organisation to fill in job vacancies that arise instead of looking out for applicants.
-Organization trains and equips the existing talent pool, and helps them acquire the needed skills and competencies to perform at the job rather than recruiting candidates from outside.
+Organization trains and equips the existing talent pool, and helps them acquire the needed skills and competencies to perform at the job.
 Managing the internal transfers of employees to new roles and giving them all the information they will need for the role, from KPI’S, skill sets, reporting structure to office location, functional information and dress code is essential.

 Crossboarding enables HR managers to provide career growth opportunities to internal resources, and explore ways in which they can make a tangible difference in alternate roles.
 This maximizes employee productivity while eliminating complacency and a sense of monotony at the workplace.
 A good HR manager is one who has an eye for spotting talent both within and outside an organisation.
 The key to an Organisation’s growth need not always from external sources but could lie within by tapping the potential and talent of existing resources to the fullest.
 A quality employer optimizes the talent pool already available within the organisation.
 The benefits of crossboarding could possibly outweigh other methods that employers use to enhance team performance.
 We list out a few:

 - Reduces cost considerably